 Audio-Technica ATH-M50 headphones

-I listen to the entire process on these headphones which fit my head like no others and are incredibly comfortable for listening and editing.
+During editing, these headphones are the best.
+They fit my head like no others and are incredibly comfortable for listening and editing.

 The Video Studio Gear